-Based solely on the review of such reports filed with the SEC and written representations that no other reports were required, we believe that, during the 2020 fiscal year, our executive officers, directors and greater than 10% beneficial owners timely complied with all Section 16(a) filing requirements applicable to them, except that Ms. Goldsmith did not timely file one report with respect to one transaction relating to a nominal number of shares.
+Based solely on the review of such reports filed with the SEC and written representations that no other reports were required, we believe that, during the 2022 fiscal year, our executive officers, directors and greater than 10% beneficial owners timely complied with all Section 16(a) filing requirements applicable to them, except that Mr. Bartolo did not timely file one report with respect to one transaction.